Emma Talley: Amateur

 In 2008, Talley was on the victorious U.S. Junior Ryder Cup team, which defeated Europe 22–2.
 On August 11, 2013, Talley won the U.S. Women's Amateur in a 36-hole finale by defeating Yueer Cindy Feng, 2 & 1.
 She competed in all the LPGA majors except The Evian Championship in 2014.
 Her best finish was at the Ricoh Women's British Open with a total score of six-over-par, receiving the low amateur honors.

 Professional career

 Talley joined the Symetra Tour in 2016.
 That season saw her compete in 14 tournaments, finishing in the top-10 in three events, including a runner-up finish in the Fuccillo Kia Championship on June 3, where she earned a season-high $12,021.
 She also tied for second at the Kansas City Championship and tied for fourth at the Tullymore Classic.

-In 2018, Talley began her rookie year on the LPGA Tour and already has two top-10 finishes on her resume: seventh at the Women's Australian Open and fifth at the Hugel-JTBC LA Open.
-She is 44th on the money list with earnings approaching $120,000 in eight events.
+In 2018, Talley began her rookie year on the LPGA Tour with two top-10 finishes on her resume: seventh at the Women's Australian Open and fifth at the Hugel-JTBC LA Open.
+She finished 52nd on the money list with earnings over $420,000 making 21 cuts in 27 events.

+In 2021, she had her first runner-up finish at the ISPS Handa World Invitational where she lost in a playoff to Pajaree Anannarukarn on the second extra hole.

+Talley announced her retirement from golf in early 2025.

+Personal life

+Talley married Kiwi professional caddie Patrick Smith in January 2023.
+They reside outside of Nashville, Tennessee.
+She is expecting her first child, a girl, in June 2025.